-Is a well-known author, some of his books are a fascination for readers like in the Hell in Hurtgen Forest book, this is one of the most wanted Robert S. Rush author readers around the world.
+Is a well-known author, some of his books are a fascination for readers like in the Hell in Hurtgen Forest: The Ordeal and Triumph of an American Infantry Regiment book, this is one of the most wanted Robert S. Rush author readers around the world.

 - 424 pages